-Awning or canopy signs and open-structural framework signs are allowed as follows:
+Awning or canopy signs and open-structural framework signs are allowed:

-- (1) in a residential use category, only on multi-family dwellings with 20 or more units, dormitories with 20 or more rooms, and residential-care facilities with 17 or more residents; and - (2) in all other use categories, on all uses for which the sign is otherwise allowed under this title

-(b) Placement.

-- (1) Awnings and canopies must maintain at least 8 feet of vertical clearance from the ground. - (2) Awnings and canopies must be located at least 1 foot from the curb line. - (3) Signs placed underneath an awning or canopy or structural framework must maintain at least 8 feet vertical clearance from the ground. - (4) Signs attached to the awning, canopy, or open-structural framework may not project more than 6 inches beyond the awning, canopy, or open-structural framework. - (5) Signs may not be mounted on or extend beyond any roof surface. - (6) Signs may not be wider than 80% of the width of the awning or canopy. - (7) Signs may not be any taller than 2 feet. - (c) Application of message and graphics.
+- (1) in a residential use category, only on multi-family dwellings with 20 or more units, dormitories with 20 or more rooms, and residential-care facilities with 17 or more residents; - (2) in all other use categories, on all uses for which the sign is otherwise allowed under this title; and - (3) in the zoning districts specified in this title or in Table 17-201: Sign Regulations. - (b) Placement. - (1) Awnings and canopies must maintain at least 8 feet of vertical clearance from the ground. - (2) Awnings and canopies must be located at least 1 foot from the curb line. - (3) Signs placed underneath an awning or canopy or structural framework must maintain at least 8 feet vertical clearance from the ground. - (4) Signs attached to the awning, canopy, or open-structural framework may not project more than 6 inches beyond the awning, canopy, or open-structural framework. - (5) Signs may not be mounted on or extend beyond any roof surface. - (6) Signs may not be wider than 80% of the width of the awning or canopy. - (7) Signs may not be any taller than 2 feet. - (c) Application of message and graphics.